Nathalie-Leenders/nathalie-leenders.github.io/content/posts/speakercommunityday/index.md

 When I saw the call for speakers open up for the Microsoft New Speaker Community Day, I was immediately drawn to the workshop.
 I myself only just started with my first demo in December 2022, and received so many great tips from others from the community that I wanted to share the knowledge.
 I've submitted 2 videos which you'll find below.
 The first is on how to handle Imposter Syndrome (we all have it), and the other is on how to start speaking/blogging.

-I hope these tips help, and I am always open to talking about these topics, feel free to reach out to me if you have questions.
+I hope these tips help, I am always open to talking about these topics, feel free to reach out to me if you have questions.

 ## [Microsoft New Speakers Community Day - 5 min video - An Introverts Tip to Handling Imposter Syndrome](https://www.youtube.com/watch?v=RFt7_jV-JT8)